magicaks/magicaks/setup.md

 * Azure Policy enabled on the cluster (no policies assigned right now)
 * Azure Firewall integrated with network and application rules as recommended by AKS
 * Grafana connected to Log Analytics workspace of the cluster is running in Azure Container Instances backed by managed PostgreSQL database

+## Troubleshooting

+* Terraform authentication error.

+    ```bash
+    Error: Failed to get existing workspaces: containers.Client#ListBlobs: Failure responding to request: StatusCode=403 -- Original Error: autorest/azure: Service returned an error.
+Status=403 Code="AuthenticationFailed" Message="Server failed to authenticate the request.
+Make sure the value of Authorization header is formed correctly including the signature.\nRequestId:e4c5cf49-801e-0068-4539-0cb9e7000000\nTime:2021-02-26T12:18:40.6499706Z"
+    ```

+    This is due to WSL clock skew.
+Fix it by running this command:

+    ```bash
+    sudo hwclock -s
+    ```

+* Line endings not correct for bash scripts, e.g. by Git clone/pull from Windows (with CRLF as the default).

+    ```bash
+    Error: Error running command '/mnt/c//2-provision-aks/getcreds.sh ': exit status 127.
+Output: /bin/sh: 1: /mnt/c//2-provision-aks/getcreds.sh: not found
+    ```

+    *We know it's the 21 century, but check the line endings*.
+Line endings must be in LF format instead of CRLF.
+You may run into this issue, if you clone the repository in Windows for example.
+Check the line endings of all the bash script files (`*.sh`) in the repository and set them to LF format to correct the problem.

+    You can use the `dos2unix` utility to do the conversion.
+Install it via `apt-get`.

+* In step 3 postprovision you might run into this error.

+    ```bash
+    Error: failed to create resource: namespaces "app1" not found
+    ```

+    This is due to a timing issue where `app1` is not yet created - wait a few minutes, rerun the apply and it should work.
+We are investigating the issue (#66).